Chris56974/Pethreon/README.md

 Localstorage can only store strings, but I think that's all I need.

+### HTML5 main tag and SPA's?

+Some people recommend using the main tag on [every page](https://stackoverflow.com/questions/44308760).
+Does this apply to SPAs too?
+If I'm only serving one HTML page, won't it see the main tag multiple times on the "same page".
+Will that effect SEO?
+Something I haven't thought about until now.

 ### How much data can I read from the blockchain?

 Calls are free, but is there a limit to the amount of data I can read?
 Could people DDOS the fullnodes with free calls?

+UPDATE: When I want to read data from the blockchain, I don't just talk to any fullnode I want to at random.
+I have to talk to a fullnode that I setup with Geth OR a node that I rent out @ [infura](https://infura.io/).
+So the limits are probably specified in Geth/Infura.

+### Do I really need react-router?

+I don't think routing is all that sophisticated in this application, I don't even have a navbar (just one button to switch portals).
+I figured I'd add it anyways just in case I decide to do stuff later.

 ### Background Synchronization?

-As a bonus, I could allow contributors to make donations offline using service workers and background synchronization.
+As a bonus, I could allow contributors to make donations offline using service workers and then synchronizing them in the background once they come back online.

 ## Notes